Wave Emoji π β Hello, Goodbye, or βBye Foreverβ?

 - What emoji to use instead of π for a warm hello?

-- For a genuinely warm greeting without the passive-aggressive ambiguity: π (warm smile), π (celebratory welcome), π«± (reaching hand, inviting), or just π with a warm message that makes the context clear.
+- For a warm greeting without the passive-aggressive ambiguity: π (warm smile), π (celebratory welcome), π«± (reaching hand, inviting), or just π with a warm message that makes the context clear.
 The emoji alone is ambiguous β pairing it with "hi!" vs just sending it solo changes everything.

 - Can I generate AI wave emoji art?